rickBC3/ChameleonGRUB/README.md

 # ChameleonGRUB 🦎

 A dynamic GRUB theme shuffler that gives your bootloader a fresh look every time you reboot!
-You can add yourthemes if you download them
+You can add your themes if you download them

 ## ✨ Features